rutgersdh/caridischo/_musicdh/musicdh002.md

   can be queried and viewed.
 The manuscript has 119 parchment folios with text and notation for antiphons and responsories for the entire annual calendar of saints’ days.
-notes: 'Tools used: Diva.js, Ruby on Rails, Jekyll, Loris, Lunr.js, JSON, MEI'
+tools_used: Diva.js, Ruby on Rails, Jekyll, Loris, Lunr.js, JSON, MEI
+notes: NA
 order: '01'
 layout: musicdh_item
 collection: musicdh